 Thinking of her own daughter, Pavithra wondered, how would Anu be able to live with another man, and call him Daddy?
 Would she like this new sister?
 Would Anu approve of these strangers?

-When her mind was oscillating like a swing, her father’s call interrupted her thoughts.
+When her mind was oscillating, her father’s call interrupted her thoughts.

 She tried to compose herself and walked to the drawing room.
-This time she was not shy like any bride.
+This time she was not shy like a bride.
 She was anxious about two girls’ lives.
 They depended on her affirmative answer.

 “Ram Pillai has come”, father said, in his usual soft voice, “to get your final answer.
 Venu has to return to Bangalore by next Saturday.”

-She flushed at the question and stood before him with her face turned down.
+She stood before him in a pensive mood and with her face turned down.

 Both her father and Ram Pillai were gazing at her sympathetically, and with a hope in their eyes.